Women in the Persian Constitutional Revolution: Background

 In the Qajar period, women's attitudes to acceptance were fate and surrender.
 For example, girls were taught to sit quietly and have little mobility, not to question and had to obey men-even their younger brother.
-This socialization pattern continued until many periods later.

-At that time, no social group could defend its rights and interests.
+This socialization pattern continued until many periods later, and at that time, no social group could defend its rights and interests.
 This became more intense for women in terms of the gender segregation that existed at that time.
 They were faced severe restrictions, such as being deprived in relationship and interaction with the outside world.
+These conditions they were living under created the context for the first signs of women involvement in the late Qajar period.